 If you buy your device at a subsidised rate, you're forced to go with a more expensive plan in some way or another.
-You've signed a contract that is costly to get out of, and your phone is also locked to your carrier, so switching providers is more difficult.
+You've signed a contract that is costly to get out of so switching providers is more difficult.
 Carriers also let you buy the phone at full price, and then you get the bring-your-own-device rates.
 It's a higher cost up front, but in many cases, you'll save money over the two years that you'd have been locked in a contract, and you don't have the extra cost if you wanted to cancel.
 Your phone would still be locked to the carrier, so if you were to go this route, it's smart to buy straight from the manufacturer, and then you can get an unlocked device for the same price.

 When you have unlocked phones and no contract, you can drop providers and switch at the drop of a hat, so if a different carrier has a new promoted plan, you can capitalize on that.

 At the moment, my family's phones are on Public Mobile, a service owned by Telus.
 Public Mobile markets themselves as being SIM-only, because they don't sell any phones.
 This means that they aren't trying to get you to buy a new phone left, right, and centre, which is really nice.
 They also structure their plans around 30 or 90-day windows, rather than months, so your data budget per day is identical month to month.